nuxt/nuxt/docs/3.api/3.utils/define-page-meta.md

 The example below demonstrates:

 - how `key` can be a function that returns a value;
-- how `keepalive` property makes sure that the `<modal>` component is not cached when switching between multiple components;
+- how the `keepalive` property makes sure that the `<modal>` component is not cached when switching between components;
 - adding `pageType` as a custom property:

 ```vue [pages/some-page.vue]